 “So why did you join them if your dad did not accept?”
 Jawad asked.

 “So they can tell me ‘good job,’” the fighter said.

 “That’s it, so they can say to you ‘good job?’”
 Jawad asked.
 “Dear our channel watchers, here is a young man, about 17 years old.
 ISIS fooled him to join them.”

-The ISIS fighter, said to be actually 15 years old, was armed with a PKC-47 machine gun when Iraqi forces captured him.
+The ISIS fighter was armed with a PKC-47 machine gun when Iraqi forces captured him.